NguyenXuanThin/Trigger-pattern/README.md

 * **Recursive Triggers:** Avoiding recursive triggers can be complex.
 If the same trigger is fired continuously, you may run into infinite loops.
 * **Complexity:** Triggers can become complex, especially as more business logic is added.
 This can lead to difficult-to-maintain code.
 ## Note:
-  This pattern can aplly interface to implement method.
+  This pattern can apply interface to implement method.